Cytotoxic lesions of the corpus callosum (CLOCCs)

 Although numerous underlying etiologies have been identified, these lesions appear to result from a stereotyped cascade of cytokines and stimulated cells.
-An initial insult results in macrophages releasing inflammatory cytokines (IL-1 and IL-6) which in turn result in a cascade of changes including recruitment T-cells, break-down of the blood-brain barrier, production of TNF-α, and activation of astrocytes.
+An initial insult results in macrophages releasing inflammatory cytokines (IL-1 and IL-6) which in turn leads to a cascade of changes including recruitment of T-cells, break-down of the blood-brain barrier, production of TNF-α, and activation of astrocytes.
 The end result is a massive increase in glutamate in the extracellular fluid which, via interactions with a number of cell membrane receptors, results in an influx of water into both astrocytes and neurons which manifests macroscopically as cytotoxic edema 12.

 It appears that the reason the splenium of the corpus callosum is preferentially affected is the presence of a high density of oligodendrocytes expressing large numbers of glutamate affected receptors 12.

 Cytotoxic lesions of the corpus callosum are seen in a wide variety of clinical settings, although exactly which conditions are listed in any one publication varies.
 Classically CLOCCs are seen in patients with seizures or metabolic disturbances, although many other etiologies are recognized.
 Reported etiologies include 1-5,12:

 complex relationship – CLOCCs seen in a variety of settings: